Five Common Will Mistakes

 2. Overcomplicating a Gift

-Life is constantly changing, so when a gift in a will has certain requirements that need to be met there can be unintended consequences.
-Keeping gifts as simple as is possible is important to keeping a will functional and avoiding unwanted complications.
+Life is constantly changing, so when a gift in a Will has certain requirements that need to be met there can be unintended consequences.
+Keeping gifts as simple as possible is important to keeping a Will functional and avoiding unwanted complications.

 3. Not Planning for the Death of a Beneficiary